InfoSecInnovations/concierge/README.md

 Built with simplicy and security in mind, it has some features we love -- and hope you do too!
 * The quick install method is so easy.
-* Loading data: Upload PDFs or point to a URL, click the ingest button... and the data is there for your use
+* Loading data: Upload PDFs or point to a URL, click the ingest button... and the data is there for your use.
-* Tasks: you can change what the AI can do for you via dropdowns
+* Tasks: you can change what the AI can do for you via dropdowns.

 ## Dependencies ##